hgot07/apmapdb/README-en.md

 # Access Point map database support tools

-The tools should work with CSV files in many languages.
+The tools should work with CSV and Excel (.xlsx) files in many languages.

-Main target readers are those who use Japanese.
+Main target readers are eduroam JP and Cityroam members but not limited to.

 ## Functions
 `apmap-eduroamJP.pl` is an assistant tool that reads